Get

 2. Play Fetch

 Fetch translates well to hunting, giving your dog practice in bringing and releasing objects to you.
-A hunting dog will usually have a natural urge to retrieve and carry items, so this will essentially fine-tune it and put it on cue.
+A hunting dog will often have a natural urge to retrieve and carry items, so this will essentially fine-tune it and put it on cue.
 You can play fetch indoors initially, particularly in long hallways that leave little room for the dog to wander off in the wrong direction.

 Put your dog on a long leash to coax them toward you if they hesitate to return on your “come” command.
 Ensure the dog doesn’t drop or chew on the item as they walk it back to you.
 Cue them to a “sit” upon returning and praise them.